This article has links to products and services we love, which we may make commission from.

 28. Mount Teide

-Mount Teide is the volcano on Tenerife and although you can’t always see it from the beach, its summit is the highest point in Spain and the highest point above sea level in the islands of the Atlantic!
+Mount Teide is the volcano on Tenerife, and although you can’t always see it from the beach, its summit is the highest point in Spain and above sea level on the islands of the Atlantic!

 The drive to Teide National Park takes just over one hour.

-When you arrive, park at the base station car park where you will find restaurants and public toilets at around 2,356 metres.
+When you arrive, park at the base station car park, where restaurants and public toilets are around 2,356 metres.

 Most visitors pay for the cable car ride to the top, which can be chilly, so pack layers!